tcpdump Commands

 Packet captures may contain sensitive data.
 Ensure proper authorization before capturing traffic, especially on shared networks.

-Use with Wireshark
+Use with Wireshark or tshark

 Buffer Size